 Statistical analyses

 To test how diet treatments impacted fatty acid composition of zebrafish, comparisons were made between CO and FO based diet treatments across the 6 sample dates using sex as a covariate.
-The analysis was limited to only biologically relevant fatty acids by choosing a suite of fatty acids based on previously previous research, which presented correlations between fatty acid composition and cyanobacteria dominance in a freshwater lake (Gearhart et al, 2016) or fatty acids which are most likely to both be impacted by EFA deficient diets and known to have physiological consequences for the organism.
-The categories of fatty acids used in this study were summed total of; saturated fatty acids (∑saturated), monounsaturated fatty acids (∑monounsaturated), polyunsaturated fatty acids (∑polyunsaturated), essential fatty acids (∑EFA), n-3 fatty acids (∑n-3), and n-6 fatty acids (∑n-6).
-We also looked at specific fatty acids LA, ALA, ARA, EPA, DHA, and Mead acid.
+The analysis was limited to only biologically relevant fatty acids by choosing a suite of fatty acids based on previously observed correlations between fatty acid composition and cyanobacteria dominance in a freshwater lake (Gearhart et al, 2016) or fatty acids which were most likely to be impacted by EFA-deficient diets and known to have physiological consequences for the fish.
+The fatty acid categories included summed totals of: saturated fatty acids (∑saturated), monounsaturated fatty acids (∑monounsaturated), polyunsaturated fatty acids (∑polyunsaturated), essential fatty acids (∑EFA), n-3 fatty acids (∑n-3), and n-6 fatty acids (∑n-6).
+We also examined the specific fatty acids LA, ALA, ARA, EPA, DHA, and mead acid.
+[Somewhere in here you should also point out your test of the mead acid hypothesis – that you expected mead acid to be present in CO-fed fish but not FO-fed fish, and that you further tested correlations between mead acid and other fatty acids in fish from each diet group separately.
+You would expect specific relationships based on the production of mead acid in relation to availability/unavailability of certain FA, correct?
+You have some of this in the Results that you should transfer to here.
+At some point you will need to explain the mead acid “production line”, so to speak, but that might be better explain in the Discussion (i.e., here’s the mechanisms that explain the results).

 Differences in swimming performance (Ucrit), respiration measurements (AMR, SMR, and aerobic scope), and fatty acids (individual and grouped) were evaluated using three-way analysis of variance (ANOVA) with treatment, time, and sex as principal factors.
 Significant differences (P < 0.05) were further evaluated with a post-hoc Tukey test to determine which treatments and time points differed.
 Resulting P values were then adjusted with a bonferonni correction to correct for the multiple two-way ANOVA tests.
 Prior to ANOVA, outliers were identified for each sampling period using using a modified Z-score (MOD) ([Iglewicz, 1993 #871]).
 Any value with a corresponding MOD of beyond ± 3.0 was removed from analysis.
 Respiration measurement metrics are not independent from one another.
 Thus, therefore if an individuala fish was an outlier in one respiration metric, it was removed from all subsequent respiration analyses.
 For example, because fish “ZF_C_5” was an outlier for aerobic scope at time 1, it was removed from analysis for aerobic scope, and for SMR, and AMR, but was included in Ucrit analysis.
+All swimming performance and statistical analyses were conducted in RStudio (RStudio Team, 2015) using R version 3.2.2 (R Core Team, 2015).

 We used Pearson’s correlation to evaluate relationships between select fatty acids and metabolic measurements.
 Correlations were corrected using Benjamini-Hochberg false discovery rate and were considered significant at P < 0.05.
 Correlations were conducted on all fish within the study as a pooled sample study and were run on fish within each diet individually.
-All swim performance analyses and statistical analyses were conducted in RStudio (RStudio Team, 2015) using R version 3.2.2 (R Core Team, 2015).